Rickcau/vendor-contracts-gen-ai/scripts/README.md

-# Scripts usedd for Indexing etc.
+# Scripts used for Indexing etc.

 ## Resume-Indexing.py
 This Python file has examples that we will make use for for this solution.